 See Article: "Escape Artist" for ways to keep your dog in.

 Once you know WHY, the solution becomes obvious ...

-A digging pit can help relieve boredom and give your dog another reason to stay home - but will notreplace the need for spaying, neutering and providing regular activities and exercise.
+A digging pit can help provide enrichment and relieve boredom - but will not replace the need for spaying, neutering and providing regular activities and exercise.

 Give your dog a digging pit.